roverbird/caterpillar-ssa-timeseries-forecasting/readme.md

 python ~/caterpillar-ssa-timeseries-forecasting/scripts/mySSAtest2.py
 ```

-### Parameters
+### Window Size

-You can change some values in the scripts to get better results (or any results at all - try a different dataset if you are stuck with NaNs).
-So, notice this line of code:
+You can change some parameters in the scripts to get better results (or any results at all - try a different dataset if you are completely stuck with NaNs).
+Notice this line of code:

 ```python
 ssa.embed(embedding_dimension=36, suspected_frequency=12, verbose=True)
 ```

-It calls the `embed` method of the `mySSA` class with specific values that you can tweak.
+It calls the `embed` method of the `mySSA` class with specific values that you can tweak to get better results.

 1. **`embedding_dimension=36`**:
    - **Purpose**: This specifies the window size for embedding the time series into a Hankel matrix.
 The embedding dimension is crucial because it determines the size of the matrix used for Singular Spectrum Analysis (SSA).